j-berg-au/BOUNDLESS/content/Notes.md

 	- Combat-Building
 		- Balancing Combats
 		- Foe Templates
+			- Enemy that deals 1 "True" Persistent Damage (cannot be reduced or ignored in any way, other than through usual Persistent Damage save)
+			- Have Templates for Generic Enemies, then also "Specific" Enemy stat blocks
 		- Foe Amplifiers
 			- Weakspots
 				- Enemy "Weakspots" are certain numbers you want to hit on your attack roll.
 For example, an enemy might have a weakspot on 17.
 To hit it, you must roll exactly a 17 on your attack roll, dealing double damage and destroying the weak spot.
 				- Maybe, at the cost of 1 Bane, the players can move their result one up or down to attempt to hit the Weakspot
-				- Maybe instead of double damage, simply bonus flat damage
+				- Maybe instead of double damage, simply bonus flat damage.
+Make it substantial, to make it worth the effort of finding it.
+				- Storymaster starts by explaining the mechanics and giving a range (maybe 10?) of where the weakspot might be.
 		- Objectives
 		- Environmental Effects
 		- Boss Battles?